Escaping-the-matrix/shaikhaatif/README.md

 - 👀 I’m interested in Competitive Programming and Data Science.
 - 🌱 I’m currently learning Data structures and Competitive Programming.
 - 💞️ I’m looking to collaborate on Kaggle.
-- 📫 How to reach me email-aatifs2209@gmail.com
+- 📫 How to reach me...

 <!---
 shaikhaatif/shaikhaatif is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.